joakimsigvald/XspecT/README.md

-# XspectT: A fluent unit testing framework
+# XspecT: A fluent unit testing framework

 Framework for writing and running automated tests in .Net in a flexible and fluent style, based on the popular "Given-When-Then" pattern, built upon XUnit, Moq, AutoMock and FluentAssertions.